A Quick Guide to Dynamics 365 CE April Update

-A preview is now available.
-Administrators can opt-in via the PowerApps Admin Center to test and validate selective new features in non-production instances.
+A preview was available enabling administrators to test and validate selective new features in non-production.

-Microsoft will share an updated release guide on 21 February.
+Microsoft shared an updated release guide on 21 February.

-Prior to this update being generally available on 5 April, Microsoft will host a virtual launch event on 2 April.
+This update was generally available from 5 April with Microsoft hosting a virtual launch event on 2 April.

 It's important to note this will be a release wave.
 Individual new features will enter general availability, or be released as a public preview, between April and September 2019 though some previews are set to start ahead of this timeline.

 Microsoft's has previously shared its vision for making the Unified Interface the only client interface for all Dynamics 365 and Common Data Service apps.
 In the April release guide, Unified Interface is referenced as providing users with the 'mainline experience'.